TVA in Georgia

 - TVA manages recreational, natural and cultural resources on more than 1,700 acres of public land around these reservoirs and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity in these reservoirs and their tributaries.

 - TVA maintains the structural, seismic and hydraulic integrity of two multipurpose dams in Georgia: Blue Ridge and Nottely.

 - TVA operates the dams and reservoirs in Georgia as part of an integrated multi-purpose reservoir system to provide numerous stakeholders a variety of benefits which can include: navigation, flood risk reductions, low-cost hydropower, water supply, water quality, and recreational opportunities.

 Eight municipalities and two industries in Georgia draw water from the Tennessee River system.
 Water also is drawn for irrigation.

 Other TVA Operations

-- Georgia households had over 900,000 kilowatt-hours of electric energy efficient savings resulting from 553 In-Home Energy Evaluations by TVA-certified evaluators and nearly 209 do-it-yourself home energy evaluations taken online or by paper survey.
+Georgia households had 978,930 kilowatt-hours of electric energy efficiency savings resulting from 577 In-Home Energy Evaluations by TVA-certified evaluators and over 163 do-it-yourself home energy evaluations taken online or by paper survey.

 Tax Equivalent Payments

-- TVA works local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and helping communities prepare for growth.
-During fiscal year 2012, approximately 275 jobs were created or retained in Georgia and $8.6 million was invested.
+TVA works local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
+Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities prepare for economic growth.
+During fiscal year 2014, approximately 660 jobs were created and retained in Georgia and $86.7 million was invested.

-- In fiscal year 2012, TVA purchased over $157 million in nonfuel materials and services from Alabama vendors.
+In fiscal year 2014, TVA purchased over $20 million in nonfuel materials and services from Georgia vendors.